tarantool/doc/doc/book/box/data_model.rst

 -----------

-For better control over data models, Tarantool supports *constraints* – user-defined limitations on the values of certain fields or whole tuples.
+For better control over data models, Tarantool supports *constraints* – user-defined limitations on the values of certain fields or entire tuples.
 Together with data types, constraints allow to limit ranges of available field values both syntactically and semantically.

-For example, the ``age`` field typically has the ``number`` type, so it cannot store strings or boolean values.
-However, it still can have values that don't make sense, such as negative numbers.
+For example, the field ``age`` typically has the ``number`` type, so it cannot store strings or boolean values.
+However, it can still have values that don't make sense, such as negative numbers.
 This is where constraints come to help.

 .. _index-constraint_types: